People can go to rehab to fix any issue they are experiencing.

 - Behavioural addictions – an addiction to behaviour patterns such as gambling, gaming, social media and shopping.

-Anyone who is attending rehab for any of these addictions is given access to addiction specialists that are there to help them during their stay.
+Anyone who is attending clinics similar to one which treats alcohol and substance abuse in Del Rio, TX is given access to addiction specialists that are there to help them during their stay.

 Going to a rehab centre like The Phoenix House Santa Ana area, does not only mean having a detox and then being sent home.
 The purpose of rehab is to uncover the underlying issues that have a link to the person’s addiction.

 The first step is admitting you need help